ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 From this paper:  "The short-term memory of recurrent networks is one of their major drawbacks and one of the main reasons why attention mechanisms and Transformers were originally introduced in deep learning (see Section 4.1)."

-The approach has already evolved past LSTM, making it an introduction to deep learning for timeseries, but not a canditate for a model.
+The approach has already evolved past a "simple" LSTM, making it an introduction to deep learning for timeseries, but not a canditate for a model.

 ### Ready-to-Serve Packages